CyberShadow/hax11/README.md

 It can also work around some common annoyances:
 - exclusively grabbing the mouse or keyboard
-- forcefully pausing the game when the window loses focus
+- forcibly pausing the game when the window loses focus
+- forcibly changing the screen resolution
 - not restricting the mouse cursor to its window/monitor

 ## Building